Street Food in Udaipur That Will Satiate Your Hungry Soul

 6. Panchwati - Maggi, and Sandwich

 A plate full of warm happiness and yummy sandwiches are a mood-uplifting snack.
 Grab Udaipur's best potato, chutney, and cheese sandwiches with a plate of hot masala Maggi for an indulgent evening of gluttony.
-Tourists from across the globe come to Udaipur and gratify their cravings at this prominent snack corner.
+Tourists from across the globe come here to indulge in some hearty street food in Udaipur.

 7. Pandit - Pav Bhaji